 On a cold snowy day, skip the hot cocoa and make warm Snickerdoodle Milk instead!
 The kids will love this hot sugar-free drink idea made with cinnamon and vanilla.

-Several weeks ago, we started the process of potty training our three year old.
+One winter, we started the process of potty training our three-year-old.
 I’m not going to lie.
 I was absolutely dreading the thought of potty training my second child.
 I dragged my feet on the idea for several months making one excuse after another to keep putting it off.
 “We’re going on vacation soon…. the holidays are coming up….
 I’m too busy…”

 Snickerdoodle Milk is quick and easy to make.
 You start with a microwaveable pitcher or bowl full of milk.
 We drink 1% milk at our house, but any milk will work for Snickerdoodle Milk.
 Add a teaspoon of cinnamon and a tablespoon of vanilla.

 2. Add the spices and stir until foamy

 Be careful not to overheat the milk.
 As you microwave it with the spices, it will start to foam up and become sweet and creamy.

 After microwaving the Snickerdoodle Milk, you’ll likely need to stir it one more time to redistribute the cinnamon.